 - Create custom statuses that go beyond WordPress’ standard options.

-- Set metadata to communicate post requirements, such as due date and word count.
+- Set metadata to communicate post requirements, such as the due date and word count.

 - Notifications alert users about changes.

-- A suite of additional add-on plugins available with Pro version.
+- A suite of additional add-on plugins available with the Pro version.